achynaliev/countries_by_GDP/README.md

 ### Functionality & MVP
 * Users can view Countries by year
-* Users can click on each Country and view more details
+* Users can hover over to see more information
+* click on tabs to see different graphs about countries

 ### Architecture and Technologies
 *	D3.js